Transformation front kinetics in deformable ferromagnets: Theory

 \subsection{Towards governing equations}

-To obtain the set of governing equations, similarly to the previous subsection, transformations \eqref{eq:genBalG} and \eqref{eq:genBalR} are applied to the balance laws, but now terms related to $\varOmega_\pm$ are considered.
-In this subsection, subscripts `$\pm$' are dropped for brevity.
+To obtain the set of governing equations, similarly to the previous section, transformations \eqref{eq:genBalG} and \eqref{eq:genBalR} are applied to the balance laws, but now terms related to $\varOmega_\pm$ are considered.
+In this section, subscripts `$\pm$' are dropped for brevity.
 It is easy to see that balance laws \eqref{eq:momentLRef}-\eqref{eq:entrRef} become

 where $\tensorThree{E}$ is the third-order Levi-Civita tensor\footnote{For arbitrary vectors $\vectorn{a}$ and $\vectorn{g}$, multiplication by $\tensorThree{E}$ manifests as the cross product: $\tensorThree{E}:\vectorn{a}\vectorn{g} = \vectorn{a}\times\vectorn{g}$.}.
 Analogously, the Maxwell's equations \eqref{eq:MaxwBRef} and \eqref{eq:MaxwHRef} become